-Drivers affecting demand include population change, changes in demographics, seasonal factors, vehicle ownership rates, consumer preferences and expectations, technological changes, economic factors, agricultural practices, environmental awareness, etc.
+Drivers affecting demand include population change, changes in demographics, seasonal factors, consumer preferences and expectations, technological changes, economic factors, agricultural practices, environmental awareness, etc.

 4.2 Demand Forecast

 The present position and projections for demand drivers that may impact future service delivery and utilisation of assets were identified and are documented in Table 4.3.